 Criteria for Lower Taxes

 Taxation only happens when the employee later sells the shares, and the profit will then be taxed “only” as capital gains (typically 25-30%, compared to salary taxation up to 55%).
-Note: if the company is a close company (Swedish: fåmansbolag) and the employee’s shares are qualified (Swedish: kvalificerade andelar, “3:12-reglerna”).
-Then the employee may have to pay income tax on a part, or all, of the profits anyway.
-However, there is a rather straight-forward solution: the employee can set up a private holding company and transfer the shares to the company before selling them.
+Note: if the company is a close company (Swedish: fåmansbolag) and the employee’s shares are qualified (Swedish: kvalificerade andelar, “3:12-reglerna”), to avoid higher tax levels, the employee may first have to start a holding company and transfer the shares to the company before selling them.
 This is usually not a big problem and can be a solved later.

 If any of the criteria is not met, completely different tax rules apply.
 In that case, I do not recommend you to use stock options, but to use market level warrants instead.